n-tasnina/provenance-tracing/README.md

 ## How to Run

-The choice of algorithms and networks to run the experiments on is configured using a YAML file (e.g., [signor_s12.yaml](./config-files/signor_s12.yaml)).
-The
+The choice of algorithms and networks to run the experiments is configured using a YAML file (e.g., [signor_s12.yaml](./config-files/signor_s12.yaml)).

-To predict the scores of proteins and then to compute node and path based effective diffusion, and diffusion betweenness score run the following bash script.
+To predict scores of proteins, and to compute node, path based effective diffusion, and diffusion betweenness score, run the following bash script.
 ```
    sh run.sh config-files/signor_s12.yaml
 ```